rtamalin/rmt-client-testing/README.md

   - Generates a `.env` file targetting a local docker compose based RMT dev env deployment if called with the path to the deployment's `.env` file.
+  - An optional second argument can be used to specifying a client registration code that will be stored as the REG_CODE setting in the generated `.env` file.

 * `bin/setup-pcrmt-env`
   - Generates a `.env` file targetting the specified, SSH accessible, RMT instance, when called with the appropriate `<user>@<host>` values.
+  - An optional second argument specifying the path to a file containing an appropriate client instance data XML document which will be used instead of a REG_CODE when registering client systems against a PubCloud RMT.
+This path will be available as the INST_DATA setting in the the generated `.env` file.
   - NOTE: SSH access must already have been configured for the current user.